cobobc/milestone_project_2/README.md

 #### Returning User Goals

-*   As a Returning user, I want to continue to challenge my golfing knowledge.
+*   As a Returning user, I want to continue to challenge my golfing knowledge with updated quiz questions.
 *   As a Returning user, I want to be challanged with new quiz questions.
 *   As a Returning user, I want to submit my score so I recieve a personal email with my score.
-*   As a Returning user, I want to book a recording session via the contact form.

 #### Frequent User Goals